digital-work-lab/literature-review-seminar/docs/syllabus.md

 - **Dates, rooms, and tasks**: Listed on the [Main page](../index.html)
 - **Registration**: If you would like to participate, e-mail me.

+{: .highlight }
+> **FlexNow**
+>
+> Registration in FlexNow is not required to participate in the seminar.
+> After submitting your work, we will register you for the seminar and enter your grade in FlexNow.

 Literature reviews are a central method in information systems research and enable diverse contributions to knowledge development.
 For example, influential theories such as Media Synchronicity Theory, the IT Business Value Model, and CARE Theory were published as literature reviews.
 At the same time, meta-analyses, as a special form of literature review, provide the opportunity to aggregate empirical evidence from multiple empirical studies, quantify biases, and derive evidence-based recommendations for practice.